pitosalas/cleancont/output/2022-03-13-opencv-with-ros-using-python.md

 ---
 title: "OpenCV with ROS using Python"
-subtitle: "[ OpenCV with ROS using Python](https://dabit-industries.github.io/turtlebot2-tutorials/14b-OpenCV2_..."
+subtitle: "OpenCV with ROS using Python"
 category: "127"
 tags: []
 date: "2022-03-13"